md-redwan-hossain/bd-geographical-data-api/README.md

 - To store sensitive data in environment variable fashion, you can create `secrets.json` in the parent directory (where `Program.cs` is located) and add any valid json value there.
 - To load data from `secrets.json`, set `"USE_SECRETS_JSON"` to `1` in `appsettings.json`. `-1` will disable the loading of `secrets.json`.

+## Response Cache
+- Response Cache is enabled by default.
+The default cache time is 600 seconds (10 min) which can be changed in `appsettings.json` through `RESPONSE_CACHE_DURATION_IN_SECOND`
+- Note: Response Cache does not store any data in the server.
+It is all about how the client will cache the response so that it does not need to send the request again.